modmore/Gitify/README.md

 The data file structure is unchanged, so you can safely update to v2.

-1. To upgrade **with the intention of contributing to Gitify**, you can keep your installation.
-Bring it up to date with the master branch (`git fetch origin && git reset --hard origin/master`, or `git fetch upstream && git reset --hard upstream/master`), install the updated dependencies (`composer install`), and you're ready to go.
-You'll need to repeat these steps to upgrade to newer versions.
+1. To upgrade **with the intention of contributing to Gitify**, you can keep your exiting git installation.
+   1. Bring it up to date with the master branch (`git fetch origin && git reset --hard origin/master`, or `git fetch upstream && git reset --hard upstream/master`)
+   2. Install updated dependencies (`composer install`)
+   3. Update your `$PATH` to point to the `bin` directory.
+This may be in your `~/.bash_profile` or `~/.zshrc` file.
-2. To upgrade **simply to use Gitify**, it's recommended to remove the v1 git-based installation complete, and instead install Gitify globally with Composer as described in the installation below.
+2. To upgrade **simply to use Gitify**, it's recommended to remove the v1 git-based installation completely, and instead install Gitify globally with Composer as described in the installation section below.

 **Important to know:**

 - Gitify v2 is not yet compatible with Gitify Watch.
 This will be restored in a future update of Gitify Watch.
 - The minimum PHP version has been increased to 7.2.5.
 - Documentation has not yet been updated for v2.
 This will happen soon.
+- `Gitify` has changed to `gitify` and is now in a /bin subdirectory.

 ## Installation